Matt Blair

 • A 99% success rate means you’re measuring both success and failure

-• Response time is not a good metric if every response returns a 500
+• Response time is not a good metric if every response returns an error

-• Pair your measure with a quality measurement
+• aka Pair your measurement with a quality measurement

 • Any measurement is better than none, but the best measurements cover the output of the work, not the activity involved